 And it was great to be joined by fellow cycling fans Rob Martin, Anchor’s Head of Quality Care, and Caroline Bavin, who is the Scheme Manager at Shafto Court.
 It was lovely having them as company as I rode south to Sunderland.

-It was hard work getting out of Newcastle on Thursday due to bumper to bumper traffic which proved a bit nerve-racking so I arrived an hour later than planned at Cumbria Lodge but what a welcome!
+It was hard work getting out of Newcastle on Thursday due to bumper to bumper traffic which proved a bit nerve-racking so I arrived an hour later than planned at Cumbria Lodge, but what a welcome!
 As it was St Patrick’s Day, I went over to the pub opposite after the party for a pint Guinness to celebrate but at least the ride wasn’t as long as Thursday’s.
 Great welcome parties at both properties.

 It’s been a great week and I feel humbled by the kindness everyone has shown me this week.
 Simon captured this lovely soundbite from one gent I met at the start of the week, so I'll let him sign off with a laugh: